BIDMCDigitalPsychiatry/LAMP-platform/docs/06-start_here/06-activities/05-create_activities.md

 ![](assets/customizeactivitytab2.png)

 There are four tab options to choose from: Assess, Learn, Manage, and Portal.
 Check off the box next to the desired tab you would like the activity to appear in.

+Note that you can select no tabs, which hides the activity.
+This can be helpful if there are schedules assigned to a particular activity.
+It can also be helpful if there are several surveys grouped together, and you only would like the group to appear.
+Note that you can also display the activity on multiple tabs.

 Finally, click the "Save" button on the bottom right.